blehh2556/ajufohoc/README.md

 3. Type in this code and press enter :<br>`python -m venv .venv `

-4. Next, type in this code and press enter :<br> `.venv\Scripts\activate `
+4. Type in this code and press enter :<br> `.venv\Scripts\activate `

-5. After steps 1-4, you will know you're successful if `(.venv)` is now infront of your directory like this <br>` (.venv) C:\Users\chiny>`
+    After steps 1-4, you will know you're successful if `(.venv)` is now in front of your directory like this <br>` (.venv) C:\Users\chiny>`

-6. Now your virtual environment is set up.
+    Now your virtual environment is set up.
 Do not exit your command prompt window and proceed to the next steps.

 ## Section 4: Setting Up Pelican

 To transform your text into a website, you need an engine.
 We will use Python.
 Python allows us to run the Pelican generator, which handles all the heavy lifting of web design for you, allowing you to turn simple lightweight markup language to a website.

-1. In your opened command prompt type in this code to install oelican and markdown :<br> ` python -m pip install "pelican[markdown]"`
+1. Type in this code to install pelican and markdown in command prompt:<br> ` python -m pip install "pelican[markdown]"`

-2. Next run the command ` pelican-quickstart` and follow the prompts.
+2. Run the command ` pelican-quickstart` and follow the prompts on the screen.
+Press the Enter key to pick the default selections.

-3. Pelican has now created  several folders includeinf one called **content**
+    Pelican has now created  several folders including one called **content**

-4. In your file Explorer move your **Resume.md** file into the new **content** folder.
+3. Move your **Resume.md** file into the new **content** folder in file Explorer.

 ## Section 5: Publishing your Webpage

+Now that Pelican is set up we can publish our webpage

-1. Build the site: Type `pelican content`
+1. Type `pelican content` and press enter.

     If you have set up correctly you should see a message that starts with `Done: Processed 1 article`

-2. Next Run the command `pip install ghp-import`
+2. Type the command `pip install ghp-import` and press enter.

-3. Then `python -m ghp_import output -b gh-pages`
+3. Type this command `python -m ghp_import output -b gh-pages` and press enter.

-4. And finally, `git push origin gh-pages`
+4. Type this command `git push origin gh-pages` and press enter.

 5. **ctrl + Click** on the link generated in the command prompt output to view your repository.
-(You can also view this via Github.com)

-6. On the right hand side you should see **"github-pages** under deployment.
-Click that link.
+6. Click the hyperlink on the right hand side called **"github-pages** under deployment.

-7. On this page, click on the first link and it will take you to your live resume webpage !
+7. Click on the first link and it will take you to your live resume webpage !

 ## Conclusion